 There is no explicit hand-in.
-The bomb will notify your instructor automatically after you have successfully defused it.
-You can keep track of how you (and the other groups) are doing by going directly to the statistics:
+The bomb will notify your instructor automatically about your progress as you work on it.
+You can keep track of how you are doing by looking at the class scoreboard at:

 '''

-http://www.cs.hmc.edu/~bomb/stats/
+http://wilkes.cs.hmc.edu:15213/scoreboard

 '''

-This web page is updated continuously to show the progress of each group.
+This web page is updated continuously to show the progress for each bomb.